There are many performance opportunities for Mount Union students:

 - 2017 Honorable Mention: Samuel Atkinson, invited to perform Mozart's Piano Concerto K. 488, second movement with the Alliance Symphony Orchestra on its April 15, 2018 concert

-- Other opportunities to play, possibly solo with the Repertory Strings Orchestra.
+- Potentially solo with the Repertory Strings Orchestra.

 - Thursday morning Student Showcase recitals